For Exclusive Offers & Latest Info: Enter your email!

 All customer money is held in the Protected Trust Service until your trip has run.
 This means it is 100% protected and should your trip not run for any reason, you receive a full and immediate refund.
 This is the gold standard of customer protection.

-The Skipper Masterclass - England:Scotland was built directly because it is so hard to build the nex..
+The Passage Making Masterclass - England:Scotland was built directly because it is so hard to build ..

 Day Skipper +

 A true adventure sailing holiday from the volcanic Faroes Islands to Arctic Norway.
 A voyage of 0v..

 Come and sail this extraordinary route, that takes in the snow-capped fjords of Iceland, the wild vo..